When it comes to Wealthy Affiliate, there are 3 types of people:

 This is a big problem because beginners struggle to follow along if the layout isn’t exactly the same.

 I understand this is an issue any course creator is gonna come up against, (which is why Dale and I are so big on keeping the Commission Academy training as up-to-date as possible.)

 What I don’t understand is why it took them soooooooo long to fix it.

-They have done a major update of the training but even now in 2022, there is a lesson on Google Plus, 3 years after it was shut down… 🙄
+They have done a major update of the training but even now in 2023, there is a lesson on Google Plus, over 3 years after it was shut down… 🙄

 They tell us they have a team of 30+ programming and support staff so like, just get it done!